-PROPOSAL NO. 1-ELECTION OF THREE CLASS II DIRECTORS
+PROPOSAL NO. 1-ELECTION OF FOUR CLASS III DIRECTORS

-Our board of directors currently consists of nine members.
+Our board of directors currently consists of ten members.
 In accordance with the terms of our restated certificate of incorporation and our amended and restated by-laws, our board of directors is divided into three classes (Class I, Class II and Class III), with members of each class serving staggered three-year terms.
 The members of the classes are divided as follows:

-- the Class I directors are John Houston, Ph.D., Jakob Loven, Ph.D. and Laurie Smaldone Alsup, M.D., and their term expires at the annual meeting of stockholders to be held in 2022; - the Class II directors are Leslie V. Norwalk, Liam Ratcliffe, M.D., Ph.D. and Timothy Shannon, M.D., and their term expires at the Annual Meeting; and - the Class III directors are Edward Kennedy, Jr., Bradley Margus and Briggs Morrison, M.D., and their term expires at the annual meeting of stockholders to be held in 2021.
+- the Class I directors are Linda Bain, John Houston, Ph.D., and Laurie Smaldone Alsup, M.D., and their term expires at the annual meeting of stockholders to be held in 2022; - the Class II directors are Leslie V. Norwalk, Liam Ratcliffe, M.D., Ph.D., and Timothy Shannon, M.D., and their term expires at the annual meeting of stockholders to be held in 2023; and - the Class III directors are Wendy Dixon, Ph.D., Edward Kennedy, Jr., Bradley Margus, and Briggs Morrison, M.D., and their term expires at the Annual Meeting.